 One twin bedroom.
 Ground floor bathroom with bath, shower over, basin and WC.
 Fitted kitchen with breakfast area.
 Sitting room with dining area.

 Electric storage heaters with mobile electric heater.
-Electric oven and hob, microwave, fridge, washer/dryer, TV with Freeview (inc. radio channels), DVD player, books/games/DVDs.
+Electric oven and hob, microwave, fridge, washing machine, TV with Freeview (inc. radio channels), DVD player, books/games/DVDs.
 Power inc. in rent.
 Bed linen and towels inc. in rent.
 Off road parking for one car.
-Parking for a small boat available nearby.
 Enclosed patio garden with garden furniture and BBQ.
 One well-behaved pet welcome.
 Sorry, no smoking.
 Shop 4 mins walk, pub 3 mins walk.
 Note: Babes-in-arms only.

 About the location

 The scattered village of Dinas Cross has a well stocked mini market store and a pub, and nestles between the Preseli Mountains and the wonderful Pembrokeshire Coast Path.
 Pwll Gwaelod and Cwm-Yr-Eglwys beaches are both minutes away, both with breathtaking scenery offering the opportunity for tranquil days in perfect settings, and are almost unnoticed by the general public unless they leave the main route through the village.
 Nearby Newport is a quirky seaside town steeped in history, with various shops, tea rooms and pubs and is also a great place to go boating.
 With castles, mills, craft centres and golf courses galore scattered all over this beautiful Welsh county, this is the perfect base for a break all year round.